For NOMINATED Non-Degree International Students

 For more information see Pre-Arrival Information.

-Attend International Student Orientation activities for international students.
+Attend International Student Orientation activities for international students as well as any mandatory general in-person orientation experiences.